This article has been medically reviewed by Dr. Martin Duggan in 2021

 Stage 6: Moderately Severe Dementia

 During stage six of the FAST scale, your loved one will need assistance with basic care needs like bathing, using the restroom, and dressing themselves.
 They may experience incontinence at this stage, as well as difficulties with mobility and speech.
-If you have not moved your loved one to a care facility by this stage, you may want to consider it now.
 Your loved one will need nearly constant supervision and support, and this can be difficult for one person to handle on their own.
 If this is not possible, you can consider hiring a part-time caregiver to share the responsibility with you.
 Finally, if it is not possible for a caregiver to manage their loved one at home, then it is often a time for the family to discuss whether placement within a residential care facility is appropriate.

 At stage six, a dementia patient likely will not remember their immediate family members like a spouse or children.
 They may bring up memories from their childhood, believing themselves to be in that phase of life again.
-At this stage, a dementia patient may still be verbal, but they will mumble or be difficult to understand.
+At this stage, a dementia patient may still be able to speak, but they will often be difficult to understand.
 Stage six can last between three to ten months.

 Stage 7: Severe Dementia